 Belladonna – Best used for an early dental abscess with redness and throbbing.

 Bryonia – For acute inflammation or if pricking pain is relieved by firm pressure.

 Hepar Sulphuris – For abscess with pus formation.

 Myristica – For swelling is with numbness of the area.

 Pulsatilla – For pain when accentuated by heat and relieved by cold water.

 Aconite AND Argentum Nitricum – For high-stress cases that includes extreme dental fear, anxiety, panic attacks, or nervousness.

-Arsenicum Album – Helps relieve fear, stress and extreme restlessness and it is often associated with patient who are anxious over their health.
+Arsenicum Album – Helps relieve fear, stress, and extreme restlessness and it is often associated with a patient who is anxious over their health.

 Calcarea Carbonica – For patients who are apprehensive to get dental work.